chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     ∀ ζ, ξ ∈ C:sub:`L`: Λ(ζξ) ≤ Λ(ζ) + Λ(ξ) ∎

 Word Length is fundamentally different to String Length with respect to the operation of concatenation.
-In Theorem 1.1.1, it was shown String Length distributes over concatenation.
-Theorem 2.1.2 demonstrates this is not necessarily true for Word Length.
+In Theorem 1.1.1, it was shown String Length sums over concatenation.
+Theorem 2.1.2 demonstrates the corresponding property is not necessarily true for Word Length.
+This is an artifact of the ability of concatenation to destroy semantic content.

 Section II.II: Axioms
 ----------------------